PrefectHQ/prefect/docs/tutorial/work-pools.md

 Other advantages to using work pools include:

-- You can configure default infrastructure configurations on your work pools that all jobs inherit and can override.
+- Configuring default infrastructure configurations on your work pools that all jobs inherit and can override.
-- Platform teams can use work pools to expose opinionated (and enforced!) interfaces to the infrastructure that they oversee.
+- Allowing platform teams to use work pools to expose opinionated (and enforced) interfaces to the infrastructure that they oversee.
-- Work pools can be used to prioritize (or limit) flow runs through the use of [work queues](/concepts/work-pools/#work-queues).
+- Allowing work pools to prioritize (or limit) flow runs through the use of [work queues](/concepts/work-pools/#work-queues).

 Prefect provides several [types of work pools](/concepts/work-pools/#work-pool-types).
 Prefect Cloud provides a Prefect Managed work pool option that is the simplest way to run workflows remotely.